GuillaumeBlin/vplbdx/README.md

 FORCEPULL
 ````

+Do not let the `FORCEPULL` option while in production mode since it may induce network latencies

 ## The easy way

 For sake of performance, a part of the jail service should be embedded into the corresponding image - namely, a websocket proxy able to pipe the moodle VPL `term.js` client to the shell of the docker and a websocket proxy handling noVNC communications.